ladybug-tools/spider/gbxml-viewer/README.md

 ### Reports

-* 2017-12-08 ~ Michal: Is there any chace to almost replicate in storey view - floor plans with space name and number
+* 2017-12-08 ~ Michal: Is there any chance to almost replicate in storey view - floor plans with space name and number << Theo: probably good to wait until we can save data
 * 2017-12-07 ~ Theo: Refresh reports each time a new model is loaded
 * 2017-12-02 ~ Michal: Do a better job of displaying/reporting duplicates
 * 2017-12-02 ~ Michal: Highlight and display surfaces that are inside larger surfaces